-If you wish to get in touch with an individual Councillor please contact them via the Parish Clerk on 01590 622829.
-The Parish Council office is open to the public on Tuesday and Wednesday mornings 10-12, other times by arrangement.
-The Clerk does not work on Thursdays and Fridays so emails and messages are dealt with on the following Monday.
+If you wish to get in touch with an individual Councillor please contact them via this link to email the Parish Clerk on 01590 622829.
+The Parish Council office is open to the public on Tuesdays from 2pm to 4pm and Wednesdays from 11am to 1pm, other times by arrangement.
+The Clerk does not work on Fridays so emails and messages are dealt with on the following Monday.

 Councillor, Planning Committee Chairman